 It’ll be an unforgettable day for sure!
 Our trip left Soldotna around noon and returned around 7pm.
 In between, you’ll motor around Crescent Lake in search of grizzly bears and then try your hand at fishing.
 During our visit we saw about a dozen bears, including a mama and her three cubs!
 Our guide, Morgan, did an excellent job explaining everything we saw and later teaching the kids to fish.
 The day concluded with a tasty snack on the beach of fish our party had caught that afternoon.

 It’ll probably be on the later side when you return to Soldotna so you’ll head straight to dinner.
 If one of your evenings there happens to be a Wednesday, head to Soldotna Creek Park for lovely sunset views, food trucks including plenty of local specialties and live music.
 There’s also an excellent playground behind the stage for those of you planning to visit Alaska with kids.

-Your next stop is Homer, Alaska at the far southern tip of the Kenai Peninsula.
+Your next stop on this epic Alaska 10 day itinerary is Homer, Alaska at the far southern tip of the Kenai Peninsula.
 We didn’t have as much time as we would have liked, but once the skies cleared on our second day there we could see why it’s special to so many people who have visited.

 Where to stay in Homer